MultiToolDeveloper/DIoT-SDK-Android/README.md

        }

 ## Scanning

-The main module of the Bluetooth SDK part is DIoTBluetoothManager.
+The main SDK Bluetooth module is DIoTBluetoothManager.
 This class is used as an additional level after the system classes BluetoothManager and BluetoothAdapter.
-Its tasks include: checking the status of the system BT adapter, scanning BLE devices, forwarding status events to subscribers of the service.
+It is used to: checking the status of the BT system adapter, scanning BLE devices, forwarding status events to service subscribers.

 		interface DIoTBluetoothManagerProtocol {
 			val context: Context